 Being a senior means you can access many perks and benefits, such as senior discounts.
-However, this also means that you might be vulnerable to scams from Social Security or from fraudsters claiming to be from certain companies.
+However, this also means that you might be vulnerable to scams from scammers exploiting Social Security or identity theft, or from fraudsters claiming to be from certain companies.
+Such scammers may message you on your cell phone or landline, aiming to victimize unsuspecting individuals.

-Reports of American senior care calls are becoming non-stop.
+Reports of American senior care calls are becoming nonstop, and it is crucial to have a proper coverage against these potentially harmful communications.
 According to the American Senior Benefits website, they claim that they do not call numbers on the Do-Not-Call list.
-To reduce unwanted calls, you can register at the National Do Not Call Registry for free.
+To reduce fraudulent American Benefits calls, you can register at the National Do Not Call Registry for free.
 The service does not expire, and you won’t get senior benefits calls from telemarketers.
+In addition to registering your telephone number, frequently updating your preferences can help maintain the effectiveness of the service.

 In 2011, the administrators of the Senior Benefits Center determined that something ought to be done to assist the expanding senior population.
 In January of that year, the current baby boomer generation began turning 65 at an alarming rate of nearly 10,000 individuals every day.
 The US Census Bureau reports that approximately 78 million baby boomers are aging into senior citizens daily.

-Most seniors do not know where to find all the assistance they require.
+Most seniors do not know where to find all the assistance they require, and many fall victim to deceptive sales calls.
 There are no classes for the elderly on aging or how to access all available benefits.
 What the public sees through the media are the most effective advertisements and marketing, not the programs that best suit them.
+Organizations need to come forward with better plans, including a Medicare Advantage program, to serve the elders properly.
 The directors were aware that there was a better approach to assisting individuals.
-By putting people first and listening to their requirements.
-Treating each person as if they were a member of your own family, such as your parents, siblings, or children, as family members should be handled.
+By putting people first and listening to their needs, respecting everyone’s unique situation, and offering personalized options.
+Treating each person as if they were a member of your own family, such as your parents, siblings, or children, as family members should be handled with care and understanding.

 Senior Benefits Center will offer you a comprehensive evaluation of your current benefits, including all of your health, life, Medicare, and wealth policies, to verify that you have the appropriate coverages in place and are taking advantage of the new programs that are available.
-Everything begins with your Free Benefits Checkup.
+Everything begins with your Free Benefits Checkup, tailored to meet individual needs and preferences.

-American Senior Benefits is a legitimate company that sells insurance and retirement planning solutions, but it can be difficult to tell whether you are speaking to an employee of the company or whether you are speaking to a fraudster.
+American Senior Benefits is a legitimate company that sells insurance and retirement planning solutions, but it can be difficult to tell whether you are speaking to an employee of the company, customer service, or whether you are speaking to a fraudster.
+Therefore, always ensure to note the caller's phone number and share it in your complaint.

-If you receive an American Senior Benefits scam call, avoid disclosing personal information and giving payment details over the phone.
-The person on the phone might employ threatening measures or offer discounts that may sound too good to be true.
+If you receive an American Senior Benefits scam call, avoid disclosing personal data and giving payment details over the phone.
+The caller might employ threatening measures or offer discounts that may sound too good to be true.
+It's important to safeguard sensitive information like your social security number and to be cautious about potential identity theft.

 Either way, you should hang up as soon as possible and make it clear that you don’t want to take any future calls.
-Giving out personal information can put you at risk, so it’s better to be safe than sorry.
+Be vigilant about the content of such calls and never share your cell phone numbers with unknown callers.

 Here are the frequently asked questions about American Senior Benefits phone calls: